Axia-Tech/AXIA-wiki/docs/general/axialunar/axialunar-parameters.md

 ### Precision

-KSM have 12 decimals of precision.
-In other words, 1e12 (1_000_000_000_000, or one trillion) Plancks make up a single KSM.
+LUNAR have 12 decimals of precision.
+In other words, 1e12 (1_000_000_000_000, or one trillion) Plancks make up a single LUNAR.